lm-jkominek/esmfold_docker/README.md

                         speed.
 Recommended values: 128, 64, 32.
 Default: None.
   --cpu-only            CPU only
-  --cpu-offload         Enable CPU offloading
+  --cpu-offload         Enable CPU offloading --gpu-count           Number of GPUs to use concurrently (option added in this repo, not part of esm-fold).
+Default: 1
 ```

 ### Run ESMFold with fasta file as input